ryangniadek/safe-ryde-js/README.md

 By Ryan Gniadek, Ben Bernstein, Bryan Wells, Ronin Jayden

+## Run the Code
+To run the code just pull the repo (recommended) or click "Releases" and choose the latest version.
+Open index.html in the browser, which is the homepage.

 ## Inspiration
 Everyone wants a safe ride home.
 On the one hand, ride sharing services have a convenient interface but are expensive.
 On the other hand, coordinating rides with friends is difficult to organize.
 Safe Ryde is a way to streamline rides from friends.

 ## What it does
 Safe Ryde has two user modes, Driver and Passenger.
 Passengers can request a ride and be added to the queue.
 Drivers can pick up the next passenger in line and receive information about the ride.
 They even have buttons to place a call to the passenger and let them know they've arrived and buttons to open the locations (pickup and drop-off) in Google Maps).